 The seed for the Full Frame Initiative was planted nearly three decades ago.
 In 1995, Katya Fels Smyth founded On The Rise, Inc., an organization that worked to help women who were unhoused or living in crisis reclaim control of their lives.
 While the mission of On the Rise was extremely effective, its approach was often misunderstood.
 So Smyth set out to find a framework that would describe how On the Rise actually operated and achieved success.

-In 2004, Katya began working with Dr. Lisa Goodman of Boston College.
-Together, they set out to identify what makes On The Rise and a few other organizations successful where others have not been.
-The result was identification of a set of principles and practices they came to call The Full Frame Approach, an initial version of which was published in 2006.
+In 2004, Smyth began working with Dr. Lisa Goodman of Boston College.
+Together, they set out to identify what made On the Rise, and a few other organizations, successful where others had failed.
+The result was identifying a set of principles and practices they came to call “the Full Frame Approach,” which was initially published in 2006.

-Over the next two years, Katya and Lisa’s work elicited a groundswell of interest from community practitioners interested in learning from other practitioners, and making a collective case for this Full Frame way of working.
+Over the next two years, Smyth and Goodman’s work elicited a groundswell of interest from community practitioners interested in learning from others in their field and making a collective case for a Full Frame way of working.

-In 2007, after leaving On The Rise, Katya launched the Full Frame Initiative under the fiscal sponsorship of the Cambridge Community Foundation.
+In 2007, after leaving On the Rise, Smyth launched the Full Frame Initiative under the fiscal sponsorship of the Cambridge Community Foundation.
 The Full Frame Initiative, Inc. became an independent organization in 2009 with its own federal 501(c)(3) status.

 Today, the Full Frame Initiative is a social change organization growing a robust alliance of groundbreaking government, community and nonprofit changemakers.
 Together we are challenging the assumptions and remaking the structures and systems that are currently harming people so that everyone has a fair shot at wellbeing.